 Gayle recently returned to the UK after four years living and working in Asia, but she continues to travel frequently.
 Recent engagements have included speaking at the 2017 WWF / National Geographic ‘Fuller Symposium’ in Washington D.C., on The Nature of Change (https://www.worldwildlife.org/pages/the-nature-of-change#).
 Gayle’s previous publications include Powers of Persuasion: Conservation Communications, Behaviour Change and Reducing the Demand for Illegal Wildlife Products (TRAFFIC Bulletin, Vol. 28.
 No. 2: here).
 This was adopted by OECD as an Official Document at the High-Level Forum on Risk, during the 5th Task Force Meeting in Paris, on Countering Illicit Trade.

 Gayle moved into the conservation sector after 10 years working with sustainable development NGOs such as Forum for the Future.
-As a ‘Behaviour Change Programme Director’ with these she focused on initiatives promoting sustainable energy and water consumption amongst householders and businesses, broader aspects of environmental management and healthy lifestyles, and on securing community engagement in citizen science projects monitoring noise and air quality and tackling inequalities.
+As a ‘Behaviour Change Programme Director’ she focused on initiatives promoting sustainable energy and water consumption amongst householders and businesses, broader aspects of environmental management and healthy lifestyles, and on securing community engagement in citizen science projects monitoring noise and air quality and tackling inequalities.

 Gayle is also a freelance writer and journalist, and has completed training in Trauma Management and Emergency Medicine in Wilderness Environments with the British Red Cross.
-Gayle loves all things to do with the outdoors and has completed a number of fundraising challenges in her spare time; including trekking to Everest Base Camp, cycling from London to Paris and walking from Glasgow to Inverness in only 9 days to raise revenue for a range of charities such as the Mines Advisory Group and Friends of the Earth.
+Gayle loves all things to do with the outdoors and has completed various fundraising challenges including trekking to Everest Base Camp, cycling from London to Paris, and walking from Glasgow to Inverness to raise funds for charities such as the Mines Advisory Group and Friends of the Earth.
 She is also a former IES Council Member.